department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Proposed Release Sequence:**

 **Step 1** (Rollback preparation)
-  - Identity Team works with IAM authentication partners to prepare the rollback plan for reverting auth callback changes.
+  - Identity Team works with IAM authentication partners to prepare a rollback plan for reverting auth callback changes.
-  - Release Tools Team prepares rollback PR and build.
+  - Release Tools Team prepares a rollback PR and build.

 **Step 2** (Coordinated release of vets-api and vets-website repositories in lower environments)